Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

 The `collectLaunchInfo` method should be used in the following use cases:

-* Tracking a Deep Link click-through
+* Tracking a deep link clickthrough
   * From `application:didFinishLaunchingWithOptions`
   * Extract `userInfo` from `UIApplicationLaunchOptionsURLKey`
-* Tracking a Push Message click-through
+* Tracking a push message clickthrough
   * From `application:didReceiveRemoteNotification:fetchCompletionHandler:`

 #### collectLaunchInfo